 A new version of the West End should joining OSOmaha in 2023.

 This beautifully sceniced and detailed layout features the Missouri Pacific and Rock Island in the

 Central Missouri Ozarks.
 The Bagnell Branch hasn't disappeared, it just won't be operating for OSOmaha

 Montana & Colorado Southern - Steve Rodie

-This layout models a freelanced prototypical Northern Pacific subsidiary in Idaho and Montana.
+This layout modeled a freelanced prototypical Northern Pacific subsidiary in Idaho and Montana.
 D&RGW

-trackage rights trains make appearances and helpers are often required in the mountainous terrain.
+trackage rights trains made appearances and helpers were often required in the mountainous terrain.

-The new M&CS is on the way to being a much larger version of this previous layout.
+The new M&CS joined OSOmaha in 2021.
+It is a much larger version of this original layout.